arkency/posts/posts/2017-08-29-interview-with-sergii-makagon-about-hanami-events-domain-driven-design-remote-work-blogging-and-more.md

 Sometimes we make decisions that are not exactly accurate because of many reasons: lack of domain knowledge, lack of programming skills, lack of time, etc.
 That's why I try to revise existing solutions from time to time.

 We can have a relatively simple domain, but business rules can be implemented in a way that it makes it hard to follow.
-In that case we want to refactor it to the smaller pieces.
+In that case, we want to refactor it to the smaller pieces.
 Knowledge of object-oriented design should help here.
 I found that [Sandi Metz rules](https://robots.thoughtbot.com/sandi-metz-rules-for-developers) help a lot.
 It sounds too simple to be true, right?
 But it helps.
-The benefit I see is that it shows areas where you probably have opportunity to refactor code and extract nice little clases with single responsibility out of one huge God object.
+The benefit I see is that it shows areas where you probably have an opportunity to refactor code and extract nice little classes with single responsibility out of one huge God object.
 Writing clean code helps to prevent future messes.
-It's much easier to add `if..else` statement to method with 50+ lines of code, than add it to method with 5 lines of code.
-It will be to obvious that you're just trying to hotfix something, instead of providing solid solution.
+It's much easier to add `if..else` statement to a method with 50+ lines of code than add it to a method with 5 lines of code.
+It will be too obvious that you're just trying to hotfix something, instead of providing a solid solution.

 ### Do you work remotely?
 If so, was it hard to start?
 What are the potential traps for remote workers or remote companies and how can they avoid them?